BSA/AML Top Gun Conference

 Top 30 BSA/AML Violations

 This fast paced and energetic session will review 30 of the most common compliance violations in 60 minutes.
 Aiming to communicate an average of 2 violations/problem areas per minute, the speaker will walk the tightrope between speed and effective communication.
-Violations will be compiled from the speaker's experience as an auditor, consultant, and BSA/AML professional as well as a survey of BSA professionals.
-Topics will be prioritized based on risk so that compliance professional can easily prioritize where to focus limited resources.
+Violations have been compiled from the speaker's experience as an auditor, consultant, and BSA/AML professional as well as a survey of BSA professionals.
+Topics have been prioritized based on risk so that compliance professional can easily prioritize where to focus limited resources.

 Currency Transaction Reporting Instructions Update